 Have your dealer check the tires if you feel a consistent vibration while driving.
 A tire should always be rebalanced if it is removed from the wheel.
 When you have new tires installed, make sure they are balanced.
 This increases riding comfort and tire life.
-For best results, have the installer perform a dynamic balance.
+For best results. have the installer perform a dynamic balance.

-For vehicles equipped with aluminum wheels:

-Improper wheel weights can damage your vehicle's aluminum wheels.
+On vehicles with aluminum wheels. improper wheel weights can damage your vehicle's wheels.
 Use only Honda wheel weights for balancing.